lightyear/AsyncRequest/README.md

 ## Testing

-You can test your `Request` conformances using any library that hooks into Apple's URL loading system, such as [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs).
+You can test your `AsyncRequest` conformances using any library that hooks into Apple's URL loading system, such as [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs).